-- The unit is powered from the voltage between Channel 1 (Black) and common (White).
-For this reason, the Black and White inputs must be connected even if you are not using all the input voltage channels. - •Do not exceed the maximum input voltage listed on the recorder label.
-The limits are 600 volts RMS channel-to-channel, or channel-to-common for the Revolution. - •You may use four-channel units to monitor five-channel systems, but data will be recorded for only four channels.
-Conversely, you can use a four-channel unit to monitor a single-phase system: either unplug the unused leads, connect them in parallel so that all channels are recording the same information, or clip them to the COM connection to avoid noise readings.
-Channel 1 and COM must be connected in order to power the unit.
+- The banana jacks are color-coded by channel: Black is Channel 1, Red is Channel 2, Blue is Channel 3, Yellow is Channel 4, and White is common. - The unit is powered from the voltage between Channel 1 (Black connector) and common (White connector) voltage inputs.
+For this reason, even if you are not connecting all the input wires, Black and White must be connected. - Be aware of the input voltage warning label on the recorder.
+Do not exceed the maximum input voltage.
+The limits are 600 volts RMS channel to channel or channel to common for the Eagle recorders. - You may use four-channel units to monitor five-channel systems, but you will record data for only four of the channels.
+Conversely, you can use a four-channel unit to monitor a single-phase system: either unplug the unused leads, connect them in parallel so that all channels are recording the same information, or clip together to avoid noise readings.
+Again, Channel 1 must be connected in order to power the unit.